teighanmiller/amazon-reviews-sentiment-analysis/README.md

 - Built an **end-to-end machine learning workflow** from scratch.
 - Applied **NLP techniques** and tested multiple feature extraction strategies.
 - Learned the importance of **choosing the right representation** (CountVectorizer outperformed TF-IDF on this dataset).
-- Designed the system to be easily extensible, including support for:
-  - `TfidfVectorizer`
-  - Deep learning models such as BERT or RoBERTa
-  - Serving via REST API frameworks like Flask or FastAPI

 ---